The Conformal Universe I: Physical and Mathematical Basis of Conformal General Relativity: Abstract

 \section{Abstract}

-This is the first of three papers on Conformal General Relativity (CGR), which aims to generalize Einstein's General Relativity (GR) by requiring action--integral invariance under local scale transformations in addition to general coordinate transformations.
-The theory is constructed in the semiclassical approximation as a preliminary approach to a quantum theoretical implementation.
-The idea of a conformal extension of GR was advanced by Weyl in 1919 and fully developed by Cartan in the early 1920s.
-For several decades it had little impact on physics, as CGR implies that all fields have zero mass.
-Today this does not appear to be an unsurmountable difficulty since we know that mass parameters may result from the spontaneous breakdown of a symmetry.
-This paper is devoted to introducing the formalism necessary to implement this idea.
-The implementation of local conformal symmetry is carried out and a number of interesting consequences are reported, in particular: 1) CGR is equivalent to a conformal--invariant field theory equipped with a ghost scalar field of non--zero vacuum expectation value and invested with geometric meaning, here called the {\em dilation field} (ghosts are not so fatal to $S$--matrix unitarity if energy density is bounded from below); 2) the interaction of this field with a massless physical scalar field results in the production of a Higgs field of dynamically evolving mass capable of promoting a huge energy transfer from geometry to matter; 3) CGR is only possible in 4D--spacetime and satisfies the Mach--Einstein principle in the form clarified by G\"ursey in 1963.
+This is the first of three papers on Conformal General Relativity (CGR), which differs from Einstein's General Relativity (GR) in that it requires action--integral invariance under local scale transformations in addition to general coordinate transformations.
+The theory is here introduced in the semiclassical approximation as a preliminary approach to a quantum theoretical implementation.
+The idea of a conformal--invariant extension of GR was introduced by Weyl in 1919.
+For several decades it had little impact, as CGR implies that all fields are massless.
+Today this does not appear to be an unsurmountable difficulty since nonzero mass parameters may result from the spontaneous breakdown of conformal symmetry.
+The theory leads to very interesting results and predictions: 1) the spontaneous breakdown of conformal symmetry is only possible in a 4D--spacetime with small negative curvature; 2) CGR requires the introduction of a ghost scalar field $\sigma(x)$ invested with geometric meaning and a physical scalar field $\varphi(x)$ of zero mass, both of which have nonzero vacuum expectation values; 3) in order to preserve $S$--matrix unitarity, $\sigma(x)$ and $\varphi(x)$ must interact in such a way that the total energy density is bounded from below; 4) this interaction makes $\varphi(x)$ behave like a Higgs field of varying mass, which is capable of promoting a huge energy transfer from geometry to matter identifiable as the big bang; 5) in the course of time, the Higgs boson mass becomes a constant and CGR converges to GR.